How do I provide my prescription?

 - Look at your partner between the eyes.
 Stay arms-length apart.

-- Using a felt-tip pen, have your partner dot each lens at the center of your pupil.
+- Using a permanent felt-tip pen, have your partner dot each lens at the center of your pupil.
 The smaller the tip and dot, the better.
-Extra-fine Sharpie or dry-erase markers work best.
+Extra-fine Sharpie works best.

 - Now have your partner check that the dots align with your pupils.
 Ensure your head is still in a comfortable position, chin parallel to the floor.

-- Return the frame(s) using the original packaging and enclosed postage-paid label, place your order and we’ll get right on it.
+- Return the frame(s) using the original packaging and enclosed postage-paid label, and we’ll get right on your order.

-We provide an itemized receipt for all purchases that you may be eligible to submit to your insurance company for reimbursement.
+We provide an itemized receipt for all your purchases.
+It's easy to file your out-of-network insurance claim and upload the receipt for reimbursement.
 Here are some specific questions you can ask your insurance provider to determine your policy’s out-of-network benefits:

 - Do I have a co-pay for glasses?
 If so, how much?